zenml-io/mlstacks/README.md

-# mlops-stacks
+# awesome-mlops-stacks
-A series of Terraform based recipes to provision popular MLOps stacks on the cloud.
+Concrete deployment and usage guides of popular MLOps stacks.